trendscenter/coinstac/DecentralizedComputation.md

 a [`Pipeline`](http://mrn-code.github.io/coinstac-common/DecentralizedComputation.html) in COINSTAC is not your run-of-the-mill, [traditional sequential Pipeline](https://en.wikipedia.org/wiki/Pipeline_(computing)).
 COINSTAC decentralized Pipelines differ from traditional pipelines with the following modifications:

-- COINSTAC Pipelines may `halt` and `resume`
+- COINSTAC Pipelines may `halt` and `resume`.
-- COINSTAC Pipelines may conditionally `progress` to subsequent steps, or, repeat the current step many times
+- COINSTAC Pipelines may conditionally `progress` to subsequent steps, or, repeat the current step many times.
 - COINSTAC Pipelines _do not_ [stream](https://en.wikipedia.org/wiki/Stream_(computing)) data from step to step, but do present prior step data to subsequent steps.

-let us observer a very simple pipeline declaration from the `process-files` `DecentralizedComputation` in `src/distributed`:
+let us observe a very simple pipeline declaration from the `process-files` `DecentralizedComputation`, found `src/decentralized` in the integration repo:

 ```js
 local: [{